manvigayathri/Power-BI--Eco-Friendly-Products--Consumer-Awareness-Behaviour-Analysis/README.md

 ## Key Insights

-• 83.48% of respondents are aware of eco-friendly products, yet only 35.65% are willing to pay a premium for them
+• 83.48% of respondents are aware of eco-friendly products, yet only 35.65% are willing to pay a premium for them- suggesting awareness alone doesn't drive premium purchasing

-• Quality (71) and Price (61) are the top purchase drivers, suggesting consumers want eco-friendly products to compete on mainstream standards
+• Quality (71) and Price (61) are the top purchase drivers, suggesting consumers want eco-friendly products to compete on mainstream standards.
+They were ranked above environmental concern (55)

-• 45.22% don't trust eco-friendly claims — the biggest barrier to adoption
+• Only 33.04% trust eco-friendly claims while 45.22% remain unsure — revealing a significant credibility gap

-• 52 respondents purchase occasionally vs only 12 always — awareness hasn't converted to habit
+• 52 respondents purchase eco-friendly products only occasionally, indicating awareness has not converted to consistent buying habit

-• Social media shows mixed impact — 59 agree it influences perception but 28 remain neutral
+• Social media was the top awareness source (45 of 115 respondents), followed by educational institutions (35)

 ## Skills Demonstrated